bvwells/hadolint-example/README.md

 This repo shows an example of linting a Docker file with [Hadolint](https://github.com/hadolint/hadolint).

-The repo contains two Dockerfiles, the original Dockerfile which hadolint identifies issues with.
+The repo contains two Dockerfiles, the original Dockerfile which Hadolint identifies issues with.
 Run the command:

 ```bash